Bitter Gourd (Bitter Melon)

 - 1/2 teaspoon mustard seeds, for tempering

-- 1/4 tsp black gram split, for tempering
+- 1/4 teaspoon black gram split, for tempering

 - 2 teaspoons oil/ghee/butter, for sautéing bitter gourd

 - Wash the bitter gourd.
 Slit it lengthwise in half.
 Remove the seeds and discard it.
 Finely chop the gourd.
 Marinate it with salt.
 Keep aside for 30 minutes.

 - While it rests, the water in the bitter gourd gets partially released.
 Squeeze the water out by tightly holding the gourd inside your fist.
 Discard the water.
 This will lessen the intensity of bitterness.

 - Heat oil/butter/ghee in a pan.
 Sauté the bitter gourd until the pieces are cooked and become crispy.
 This will take about 10–12 minutes on medium-low heat.
 Keep aside.
 It becomes crispier after cooling.

 - Take grated coconut, green chili, asafoetida powder (which is optional for this recipe and available in Indian stores), mustard seeds, and salt.
 Grind the mixture, adding water to get a smooth paste.
 Transfer the mix into a bowl.

 - Add sautéed bitter gourd and curd/yogurt to the bowl.
 Mix well.

 - Now, it is the time for tempering.
 Heat oil/ghee in a small pan.
 Add mustard seeds to it.
 Let it crackle.
-Throw black gram split and curry leaves.
+Throw in black gram split and curry leaves.
 Fry until golden brown.
 Pour it on top of the curry.
 Mix once.
 Check for salt.
 Adjust as per your taste.

 - Bitter gourd curry is ready to serve.
 Serve as a side dish for boiled rice or for flatbread.
 Enjoy eating the crispy chunks of bitter gourd!

 - Always marinate bitter gourd in salt before making the curry.
 This way, the curry becomes less bitter and tastier.
 You will not lose the nutrients either.

 - This curry is less spicy.
 You can eat the crispy bitter gourd in the curry just like that.

 - Keep the liquid mix and the sautéed gourd separate.
 Mix both of them just at the time of using the curry, to retain the crunchiness of the veggie.
 Otherwise, it turns soft and a little bitter.